Gravitational waves from cosmic strings for pedestrians: Fundamental-mode contributions

 where we denoted $\tilde{a}_m^{\rm ini} = \tilde{a}_m\left(t_{\rm ini}\right)$ and $\tilde{a}_m^{\rm eq} = \tilde{a}_m\left(t_{\rm eq}\right)$.
 In Eq.~\eqref{eq:x_rm_start_end}, we also need

 with the additional frequencies

 and $f_m^0 = h_m^0$.
 Returning to $t_{\rm fric}=t_{\rm Pl}/\left(G\mu\right)^2$ as the standard choice for $t_{\rm ini}$, $\tilde{f}_m^{\rm ini}$ becomes

 The RM spectra obtained as a result of the above computation are depicted in Figs.~\ref{fig:RM1} to \ref{fig:RM4}, and we will turn to a discussion of their features and qualitative differences shortly.
 Before that, let us briefly comment on improvements over the RM spectrum derived in Ref.~\cite{Sousa_2020} that are visible in those plots.
 A difference common to all four figures is that our spectrum exhibits a minimum frequency $f_{\rm rm}^{\rm min}$ below which it strictly drops to zero.
-This is the same behavior one finds in the numerical calculation.
-The analytical spectrum predicted in earlier works, however, extends to arbitrarily low frequencies, which would physically correspond to GWs from arbitrarily large string loops.
-For certain regions of parameter space, namely low string tensions and late initial times, our spectrum also contains a maximum frequency $f_{\rm rm}^{\rm max}$ and drops to zero above, as illustrated in Fig.~\ref{fig:RM4}.
+This is the same behavior one finds in the numerical calculation. {In contrast, the analytical spectrum predicted in earlier works extends, in principle, to arbitrarily low frequencies, which would physically correspond to GWs from arbitrarily large string loops.
+As explained in Ref.~\cite{Sousa_2020}, their spectrum must be cut off by hand.
+In later work by some of the same authors in Ref.~\cite{Blanco-Pillado:2024aca}, the cutoff was given explicitly and coincides with our expression for $f_{\rm rr}^{\rm min}$, which is slightly different from the actual cutoff $f_{\rm rm}^{\rm min}$, as can be seen in Figs.~\ref{fig:RM1} to \ref{fig:RM4}.
+However, more importantly, since the cutoff is not contained in the spectral shape of the expressions given in Ref.~\cite{Sousa_2020}, these largely deviate at low frequencies from the numerically computed spectra.
+This deviation is clearly visible in all four plots.} For certain regions of parameter space, namely low string tensions and late initial times, our spectrum also contains a maximum frequency $f_{\rm rm}^{\rm max}$ and drops to zero above, as illustrated in Fig.~\ref{fig:RM4}.
 Such a high-frequency cutoff was not present in earlier work either.
 This maximum occurs since none of the string loops has fully decayed until today, so we cannot obtain GWs from arbitrarily small loops.
 Therefore, the expressions derived in this paper are, in contrast to those obtained in Ref.~\cite{Sousa_2020}, able to reproduce the numerical GW spectra found in Ref.~\cite{Schmitz_2024}.
 The remaining differences come from a change in the power law describing the spectrum at low frequencies, as we will discuss below.

 \textbf{Discussion of the spectrum:} We are now going to examine the details of the RM spectrum.
 Two of the most important characteristics are the minimum and maximum frequency, which are reached when the spectrum \eqref{eq:Orm1} vanishes.
 This clearly is the case if